1. How do I find/know a good kennel to board my pet?

 We have learned through experience that most pets show little or no interest in toys or other personal items brought from home due to the excitement around them.
 You are welcome to bring such items, but we ask that you keep them to a minimum and understand that we are not responsible for their return or the condition of the item if returned.
 All dogs and cats are provided with clean and comfortable bedding and blankets that can be easily sanitized.
 Using kennel provided bedding prevents loss or damage to items brought from home.
-All owner provided bedding must fit in a standard washing machine, we sanitize all runs daily and launder all bedding in order to keep our boarders in a clean and healthy environment.
+All owner provided bedding MUST fit in a standard washing machine, we sanitize all runs daily and launder all bedding in order to keep our boarders in a clean and healthy environment.
 Large stuffed dog beds/orthopedic beds etc will not be accepted.

 To help us adhere to our normal schedule, please feed your pet breakfast prior to arrival in the morning, or dinner in the evening.
 If your pet is prone to stomach upset- it may be best not to feed your pet immediately before a car ride and drop off as excitement may upset the pet’s stomach.
 Please indicate to our desk staff if your pet has been fed or needs feeding at the next scheduled feeding time.

 Please inquire if your pet has been fed recently when you pick up.
 If needed you may feed your pet after he arrives at home providing your pet has settled down and appears hungry.
 Be careful to monitor the amount of water your pet drinks as excitement can make them act very thirsty for a short time.
 Drinking too much water at one time can provoke an upset stomach.

-All pets are fed twice daily, in the morning and early evening, unless otherwise requested.
+All pets are fed twice daily, once in the morning and once in the evening, unless otherwise requested.
 Additional meals are subject to additional fee.

-Medication should be brought in its original container, clearly labeled with your pet’s name and dosage information.
+Medication should be brought in a plastic container/baggie, clearly labeled with your pet’s name, name of medication and dosage information.
 If your pet is on multiple different medications a pill organizer and a card with description of medications is ideal.
 Special medication requirements may be subject to an additional charge.
 A record will be kept of the administration of each dose to your pet.
 Please bring a few extra doses in case the pick up date changes.

-17. Who should I provide as emergency contact numbers?
+21. Who should I provide as my emergency contact?